DavidJMartinProjects/Springboot_AspectOrientationProgramming_Example/README.md

 # Springboot : Using Aspect Orientated Programming for logging
-An example of using AOP for logging
+An example of using AOP for logging within Springboot